signemik/ShootingNYC/Index.md

     seamless="seamless"
     frameborder="0">
 </iframe>
+<p style="color:grey"><small><i> The bar plots show the distributions for monthly, daily, and hourly shootings for the five boroughs.
+Most shootings occur in Brooklyn and Bronx in the Summer months, especially on the weekends at night. </i></small></p>

 <p style="color:white">This is demo content.</p>
 Apparently, the risk of being shot increases during the Summer which is quite problematic when considering that this is the time of the year where most tourists come to visit New York City and citizens are more outside – but luckily the distributions can give us some helpful tips on which areas to avoid and when.
 First of all, there is a lot of gun-shooting activity in Brooklyn and Bronx compared to the other boroughs, especially during the weekends in the late evening hours and in the night.
 Avoiding entire boroughs could be quite inconvenient which is why it is investigated which areas in particular one would be most exposed to shootings.